 This new wholefood mindset has made an enormous impact on my family.
 Feeding us all a less processed diet with more thoughtful, homemade meals and snacks allows me to limit the amount of preservatives and other chemicals and eat a more vegetable and fresh fruit-based diet, not to mention it keeps my kids feeling fuller longer than two seconds!

 My favorite food gurus, Lisa Leake of 100 Days of Real Food, and Melissa King of My Wholefood Life have many resources that I devoured along with delicious recipes that have become family favorites.
-Lisa’s cookbook, 100 Days of Real Food, is one of my staples for meals, too!
-Please check them out for much more information about eating a wholefood lifestyle.
+Lisa’s cookbook, 100 Days of Real Food, is one of my staples for meals, too.

 Recipes are linked if I use one.